 The Corporation acts as a Trustee of church property and various Trust Funds established under Charity Commission schemes, trust deeds, wills and other instruments and provides other professional services to churches or other organisations within the Grace Baptist family of churches, as the need arises.
 As a Trustee of charitable land and property, the Corporation has been able to give extensive advice to churches regarding the land and buildings for which they are responsible as well as legal advice relating to compliance with their chapel trust deeds.
-The cost of providing these services amounted to £28,142 (2017: £26,535) although the sum of £8,146 was received in respect of chargeable services (2017: £22,513).
+Additionally, the Corporation produces the Grace Directory of Churches.
+The cost of providing these services amounted to £28,869 (2018: £28,142) although the sum of £22,851 was received in respect of chargeable services (2018: £8,146).
 Further details are given in note 8.